sirredbeard/anaconda3desktopfile/README.md

 cd anaconda3desktopfile/
 ```

 Edit path to your anaconda3 location in your editor of choice.
+Default is ~/anaconda3.

 ```
 nano anaconda.desktop (~/anaconda3, /opt/anaconda3, etc.)